-3.2.
-Compound Description
+3.2 Compound Description

 Below outlines the compound and indicative on-site facilities, what the compound is used for and what construction activities the compound will support, as shown in the detailed site plan in section 3.4 and Figure 5.
+The compound buildings will be single-storey, with the exception of one double-storey building located in the southeast portion of the compound area.
+The maximum height of the single storey building is 3.4 metres, and the maximum height of the double storey compound building will be 6.8 metres.
 Location and details of the compound are indicative and subject to minor layout changes if necessary and will remain generally in accordance with the approved CCP.
 Noting that any minor layout changes shall be consistent with the EPRs, Incorporated Document and EMF.

-3.2.1.
-Compound facilities
+3.2.1 Compound Facilities

-The Compound is a single-storey facility.
 In line with the definition of a Construction Compound, a summary of proposed buildings and facilities within the compound include:

-- Office (3,100 m2)
+• Office (3,100 m2)

-- Lunchroom and outdoor seating area (1050 m2)

-- Ablution block (180 m2)

-- Training rooms - End of journey facilities, First Aid Room (within existing Gabonia club rooms) - External covered area for construction team toolbox and prestart meetings - Laydown areas for storage of construction plant and equipment and construction materials - Car park for approximately 270 light vehicles including proportion of carparks with battery charging points for electric vehicles - Stormwater sediment basin - Existing sporting oval lighting system and localised ground level lighting for early morning and night works as required - Waste storage and recycling facilities - Solar PV will be installed on the site sheds and covered walkways connected to the electricity grid to power the compound.
-Battery storage will be included within an existing adjacent building.
+- Lunchroom and outdoor seating area (1050 m2) - Ablution block (180 m2) - Training rooms - End of journey facilities, First Aid Room (within existing Gabonia club rooms), - · External covered area for construction team toolbox and prestart meetings - · Laydown areas for storage of construction plant and equipment and construction materials - Car park for approximately 270 light vehicles including proportion of carparks with battery charging points for electric vehicles - Floodwater Detention Basin - Existing sporting oval lighting system and localised ground level lighting for early morning and night works as required. - Waste storage and recycling facilities - Solar PV will be installed on the site sheds and covered walkways connected to the electricity grid to power the compound.
+Battery storage will be included within an existing adjacent building. - A physical screen covering the entire window will be added to all windows along the western wall of the compound and on the southern wall that overlooks residential properties.
+The windows will also be modified so they cannot be opened.

-3.2.2.
-Compound activities
+3.2.2 Compound Activities

-COMPOUND ESTABLISHMENT
+COMPOUND ACTIVITIES